De-Morgan/observe_internet_connectivity/README.md

   This returns the `OnlineWidget` when the user has internet connection and returns the `OfflineWidget` widget when the user is disconnected

  ![](https://raw.githubusercontent.com/De-Morgan/observe_internet_connectivity/master/demo/Builder.gif)

 ## Deep Dive

-The `InternetConnectivity` class is reponsible for observing the internet connectivity using the `InternetObservingStrategy` class, and a `StreamController` to emit internet connection changes.
-If no strategy is supplied when creating the `InternetConnectivity`, the `DefaultObServingStrategy` will be used.
+The `InternetConnectivity` class is reponsible for observing the internet connectivity using the `InternetObservingStrategy` and a `StreamController` to emit internet connection changes.
+If no strategy is supplied when creating `InternetConnectivity`, the `DefaultObServingStrategy` will be used.

 ```dart
   InternetConnectivity({InternetObservingStrategy? internetObservingStrategy}) {